acmcarther/cargo-raze/README.md

 cargo install cargo-raze
 cargo generate-lockfile
 cargo vendor -x
-cargo raze "//path/to/vendor"
+cargo raze
 ```
-You dependencies each get a shiny new `Cargo.bzl` file that bazel can use to link your dependencies up.
-You will also get starter BUILD files that reference those .bzl files.
+You dependencies each get a shiny new `BUILD` file that bazel can use to link your dependencies up.

 See my hobby project [space_coop](https://github.com/acmcarther/next_space_coop) for a real life example.